weblearn22/ERPscanr/docs/network.md

 In this analysis, a network approach is used to investigate how different ERP components relate to each other.

 To do so, each node in the network is an ERP, sub-selected to include only ERP components for which at least 150 articles were found.
-Each weighted edge (connection) in the network is a measure of often these ERP terms are mentioned in the same articles.
+Each weighted edge (connection) in the network is a measure of how often these ERP terms are mentioned in the same articles.

 This allows for a quantification and visualization of patterns in the literature: